Harmonicity of normal almost contact metric structures: Introduction

 \section{Introduction}

 Though there can be a wealth of almost contact structures on an odd-dimensional manifold, few tools exist to select a better one within this multitude.

-In presence of a Riemannian metric, compatible almost contact structures can be interpreted as reductions of the orthonormal frame bundle and, as such, are in one-one correspondence with sections of an ad-hoc twistor bundle.
-Fitting this homogeneous fibre bundle with a Sasaki-like metric allows one to unfold the programme of harmonic map theory: construct a functional, characterize critical points, study the associated flow, determine stable maps.
-The objective is to compare almost contact structures among themselves, so critical points must be understood with respect to vertical variations.
+In presence of a Riemannian metric, compatible almost contact structures can be interpreted as reductions of the orthonormal frame bundle and, as such, are in one-one correspondence with sections of an ad-hoc twistor bundle, constructed as the quotient of the orthonormal frame bundle by the group $\Unit(n) \times 1 \subset {\mathrm{SO}}(2n+1)$, just like in the better known case of almost Hermitian structures and the group $\Unit(n) \subset {\mathrm{SO}}(2n)$.
+Fitting this homogeneous fibre bundle with a Sasaki-like metric allows one to unfold the programme of harmonic map theory: construct a functional, characterise critical points, study the associated flow, determine stable maps.
+The objective is to compare almost contact structures among themselves, so critical points must be understood with respectto vertical variations.

-The first steps were achieved in \cite{VW1} and an almost contact metric structure (acms) $(\theta, \xi,\eta)$ on a Riemannian manifold $(M^{2n+1},g)$ is harmonic if (we refer to Section 2 for notations and precise definitions):
+The first steps were achieved in \cite{VW1} and an almost contact metric structure $(\theta, \xi,\eta)$ on a Riemannian manifold $(M^{2n+1},g)$ is harmonic if (we refer to Section 2 for notations and precise definitions) \cite[Theorem 3.2]{VW1}:

 and

 where $\bar{J}$ (resp. $\bar{\nabla}$) is the restriction of $\theta$ to the horizontal distribution $\xi^\perp$ (resp. the Levi-Civita connection $\nabla$) and $\nabla^{*}\nabla = -\trace \nabla^{2}$.